 Safety Inspection Information:

-All drivers must certify that their car has passed a safety inspection by an authorized person within 30 days of this event, per PCA guidelines.
+Per PCA guidelines, all drivers must certify that their car passed a safety inspection by an authorized person within 30 days of this event.
 The safety inspection form can be downloaded from our DE website (http://www.diablo-de.org/home.html).
 All drivers must complete this safety inspection form to verify that the condition of their car is ready for the track.
-Well maintained Porsches should have no problem passing tech inspection if they have good brakes, tires, no oil leaks and no defects.
+Well-maintained Porsches should have no problem passing tech inspection if they have good brakes, tires, no oil leaks, and no defects.
 If in doubt, have the experts look at your car.

 The following sponsor is offering free tech inspections: